 Watch the watcher

 Microsoft provides an extensive list of security best practices for Office 365 and configuring security for it is a complex task.
-To make this easier, DigitalStakeout offers security analytics that enable a simple view into the security events in Office 365.
+To make this easier, DigitalStakeout offers security threat intelligence that enable a simple view into the security events in Office 365.

-Request a Free Trial of DigitalStakeout Scout with Microsoft Cloud App Security Monitor.
+Request a Get a Demo of DigitalStakeout Scout with Microsoft Cloud App Security Monitor.